emilydowgialo/Spent/README.md

 ## Summary

-**Spent** is a practical and versatile budget tracking, money management app, offering users an easy-to-read visualization of their finances and a detailed log of their spending habits.
+**Spent** is a practical and versatile budget tracking and money management app, offering users an easy-to-read visualization of their finances and a detailed log of their spending habits.
 With Spent, you can create budgets, set spending goals, and store information about your recent purchases.

 ## Technologies